GitHver/nixisotemp/readme.md

 Flakes also have other features, in fact they have quite a lot of features, maybe even to many.
 One thing they do is that they do not allow the use of any file that isn't being tracked by git, making sure that the configuration can be recreated with only the repository.
 But this means having certain files that contain host specific options that isn't tracked by git is no longer an option.
 But flakes provide a solution to that with another feature.

-Flakes provide a way to create multiple predefined configurations
+Flakes provide a way to create multiple predefined configurations with `nixosConfigurations` in the `outputs` function.
+This is an attribute set of hostnames that correspond to different config files to control all your different devices.

-This is essentially what flakes are, an *input-output* control centre where you can version all your inputs and packages and manage all your different hosts.
-An example of a minimal flake would be:
+This is essentially what flakes are, an *input-output* control scheme where you can version all your inputs and packages and manage all your different hosts and shells.
+An example of a minimal operational flake would be:

 ```nix
 {